Cyecize/Java-Web-Server/README.md

 Broccolina and Toyote jar files are placed in a folder where javache will read and execute them upon running.

-Summer MVC is has a templating engine, Dependency Container, Path variables, BindingModels, Validation, Security, Interceptors and so on.
+Summer MVC is a fully custom MVC framework that has a templating engine, Dependency Container, Path variables, BindingModels, Validation, Security, Interceptors, Custom data adapters and more.

 Multipart encoding is also supported.